-In Australia there have been incidents that have resulted in severe radiation health effects.
+In Australia most workers receive very low dose, however there have been incidents that have resulted in severe radiation health effects.
 These incidents have been caused by one or more for the following factors; human error, equipment failure, or organisation factors.

 Two radiography teams were operating at opposite ends of a large workshop.
 Team A took longer to set up than team B. Both teams X-ray control panels and warning systems were in the middle of the workshop out of sight of the teams.
-Unfortunately, team B completed the set up before team A, and connected their control panel to team B's X-ray tube and commenced an exposure and left the area.
-After the exposure was completed, team B realised the control panel was connected to team A’s X-ray tube who were still setting up.
-Team A’s dosimeter measured doses of 18 mSv and 39 mSv.
-However, investigation of the incident revealed the estimated doses received would be 160mSv and 600mSv.
-Team A’s dosimeter underestimated the dose because team A had their backs to the x-ray generator and their dosimeters were shielded by their bodies.
+Unfortunately team B completed the set up before team A and connected their control panel to team’s B X-ray tube and commenced an exposure and left the area.
+After the exposure was completed team B realised the control panel was connected to team A’s X-ray tube who were still setting up.
+Team A’s dosimeter measured a doses of 18 mSv and 39 mSv.
+However investigation of the incident revealed the estimated doses received would be 160 mSv and 600 mSv.
+Team A’s dosimeter underestimated the dose because team A had their backs to the X-ray generator and their dosimeters were shielded by their bodies.

 In Australia the use of irradiating apparatus and radiation sources is regulated.
 Each state and territory is responsible for enforcing their respective radiation safety act and regulations in their jurisdictions.
 The Australian government is responsible of enforcing the radiation safety act and regulations of commonwealth entities only.

 - devising, implementing, and regularly reviewing their radiation management plan